If we should fail?

 Macbeth Act 1, scene 7, 59–61

 It would be easier to kill his father than reason with him.
-Not that Draco felt murderously inclined or was capable of harming Lucius even if he did.
+Not that Draco felt murderously inclined or was capable of harming Lucius.
 He'd learned long ago that he wasn't a killer.
 He smiled wryly in the darkness.
 Too bad Professor Snape wasn't around to step in once again and get the job done.
-If only there were a way to borrow his portrait from Hogwarts.
+If only there was a way to borrow his portrait from Hogwarts.

 "What are you chuckling over?"
 The sheets rustled as Astoria shifted onto her side.